openmsi/openmsistream/README.md

 1. Install miniconda3 (if not already installed)
 2. Create and use a conda virtual environment dedicated to openmsistream
 3. Install libsodium in that dedicated environment
-4. Install git (if not already installed)
-5. (Optional: Install librdkafka manually if using a Mac)
+4. (Optional: Install librdkafka manually if using a Mac)
-4. Install OpenMSIStream in the dedicated environment
+5. Install OpenMSIStream in the dedicated environment
-5. Write environment variables (usually the best choice, but optional)
+6. Write environment variables (usually the best choice, but optional)
-6. Provision the KafkaCrypto node that should be used (if encryption is required)
+7. Provision the KafkaCrypto node that should be used (if encryption is required)
-7. Write a config file to use
+8. Write a config file to use
-8. Install and start the Service (Windows) or Daemon (Linux) (Usual for production use, but optional when experimenting with OpenMSIStream)
+9. Install and start the Service (Windows) or Daemon (Linux) (Usual for production use, but optional when experimenting with OpenMSIStream)

 **NOTE:** Please read the entire installation section below before proceeding.
 There are specific differences between instructions for Windows, Linux, Intel-MacOS, and M1-MacOS.